HichamDouch/personality_test_app/README.md

 # run project
 npm run dev
 ```
-after run the JSON Server for mock api watcher by
+after run the JSON Server for mock api watcher with :
 ```bash
 # with yarn
 yarn jsonServer